the new global mobility

 HR teams must therefore put in place ‘ad hoc’ policies to adapt to this new scenario.

-the important of the global mobility
+The importance of the global mobility

 The bigger the company, the more important global mobility will be in the future.